 I write nonfiction children’s books for the education market, focusing on beginning readers.
-As the author of more than 300 titles, I write about many science, geography and social studies topics.
-I’m published by Amicus, Bearport, Bellwether, Capstone, Heinemann, Jump!, Lerner, Rourke and Scholastic.
+As the author of more than 300 titles, I often write about science, geography and social studies topics.
+I’m published by Scholastic, Amicus, Bearport, Bellwether, Capstone, Heinemann, Jump!, Lerner, and Rourke.

 As a seasoned writer with two decades of experience, I write features, news articles and consumer content for daily newspapers, news magazines and health care organizations.
 My recent work includes personality profiles, lifestyle articles and philanthropy-related communications.

 When I was little, I loved the word tuxedo.
 Tuxedo, tuxedo.
 It was like a funny little song I’d sing over and over.

 My love of tuxedo and other words later compelled me to spend winter breaks studying for school spelling bees.
 I remember the excitement of winning the fifth-grade bee by successfully spelling lion and the disappointment of not winning the sixth-grade contest because I spelled effect instead of affect.
 Always listen to how the word is used in a sentence, I learned.